Av3boy/Player-Movement/README.md

 All these things you would either need to implement manually or use a different component to handle them for you.

 If you only ever need to move a player to a specifc direction some amount without needing to care about collisions or gravity etc. this is the most performant option.

+## Releases

+All the different types of controllers can be found as Unity packages from the releases page [Here](todo add the link).

+## Contribution

+If you wish to contribute to the project, you must follow these rules:
+1. When starting to work on a feature, create a new feature branch with a descriptive name using kebab-case.
+Ex. ```rigidbody-addforce-unit-tests```.
+2. When you are done working on your changes, merge main onto your branch and test that nothing is broken.
+This ensures that no merge conflicts should occur when creating your pull request.
+This saves a lot of time and headaches.
+3. Create a pull request to ```main``` for your changes to be review.
+Once the owner has approved your changes, you can merge in your changes.
+When creating pull request, please use descriptive titles and a give a brief summary of what it is you have done.

+Thank you for begin considerate! :)